ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 Because our counter is asynchronous, the driving signal, which starts from the clock input for the _b<sub>0</sub>_ flip-flop, incurs an extra flip-flop delay with each flip-flop it propagates through.
 This is the [_ripple_](https://www.electronicshub.org/asynchronous-counter/#What_is_clock_ripple) effect that gives our counter its alternative name.
 In our counter, in comparison to a synchrounous counter, where all flip-flops receive the same CLK signal, the changes in the bits also exhibit the ripple, where in a synchronous counter the bits will all change _at the same time_.

 ##### Down counter & up counter
 The counter we built in the previous assignment is a _down_ counter.
 It counts from its highest value down to 0, indefinitely while there is a driving clock signal.
-To make it count _up_, we need only to change the wiring of the ripple signal (that is, the _pseudo-clock_).
-Look at the following sketch:
+To make it count _up_, we need only to change the wiring of a single ripple signal.
+Read this detailed exploration of [ripple counters](https://www.electronicshub.org/asynchronous-counter/) and answer the following questions:
+1. _